redhat-cip/edeploy/docs/eDeployUserGuide.rst

 KEXEC_KERNEL arguments expect a kernel version taken from the filename.
 This kernel version shall be unique in the /boot/ directory.
 KEXEC_KERNEL=3.2.0-4 will boot vmlinuz & initrd that hold 3.2.0-4 in its name.

+**Note**: The IP= option is composed of a coma separated list of interfaces and their configuration like <netdev>:<config>,<othernetdev>:<config>.
+The netdev represent the network device from the linux point of view like eth0.
+Two special values exists :
+- other : to match all interfaces not listed in this list
+- all : to match all interfaces

+The config options are:
+- none (no IP configurtion at all)
+- dhcp
+- <CIDR address>

+The address is under the CIDR notation like 192.168.0.1/24.
+Some typical IP invocations could be:
+- IP=eth0:dhcp,other=none
+- IP=eth1:192.168.1.1/24,other:none
+- IP=all:none

+By default, all intefaces make DHCP requests with 'IP=all:dhcp'

 Preparing the eDeploy Server
 ----------------------------